 If you love live music, just walk around Maybachufer, Warschauer Straße U-Bahn station, Mauerpark et cetera.
 Maybe you'll be lucky enough to listen to the next big star - who knows.
 Ed Sheeran was a street musician before he made deals with major labels.
 In the summer, there are also several street and music festivals happening, such as the Fête de la Musique (June 21, 2018) and Zug der Liebe (August 25, 2018).
 When it starts to get cold outside, just walk into one of the many bars that have open mic sessions, offering a variety of genres.

 Adventures in Berlin’s Abandoned Buildings

 Sometimes you need to step back a bit to be able to see the big picture.
 Do something unusual to boost your creative potential, to think different.
 One way of doing so is through urban exploring.
 You can find beautiful and deeply interesting places if you just open your eyes to it.
 Abandoned buildings, for example, can cause a change of scenery and teach you about Berlin's history, too.
 And this city has them by the dozen.
 They range from factories, ballrooms and asylums to breweries and airports.
 Check out Abandoned Berlin to get some ideas, if you don't want to start from scratch.
 However, be sure to bring a friend.
 That's more fun... and also safer.
 We're still talking about adventures here.

 Check it out!

 Of course, there is a lot more you can do for free in Berlin.
-If you want to get more tips, just log in to one of the 650 free wifi networks and check out some blogs about living in Berlin.
+If you want to get more tips, just log in to one of the 3,300 free wifi networks in Berlin and Potsdam and check out some blogs about living in Berlin.
 For example, iheartberlin is always featuring great events often free of charge and saves them in their event calendar .
 Check it out!